-This further reduces possibility of blocked pores that lead to acne.
+This further reduces the possibility of blocked pores that lead to acne.
 Once the treatment of acne starts with birth control tablets, it takes some time for the body to adapt to the new hormone levels.

 So, the acne may initially flare up before the effect of treatment kicks in.
 Flaring up of acne under these tablets is temporary.
 As the body gets used to the new hormone level, the acnes gradually reduce.

 The pills help to lessen the acne breakouts.
 You can expect improvement in 2 to 3 months of starting with birth control treatment.
-For some people it may just take a few weeks.
+For some people, it may just take a few weeks.

 When Do Doctors Recommend Birth Control Pills for Acne?

 As understood, acnes occur due to excess production of sebum.
 Oil or sebum is produced by glands in the skin.
 Sebum and skin cells clog pores.
-These cause growth of bacteria, which leads to acne.
-Excessive production androgen makes the skin to produce more sebum.
-Your adrenal glands and ovaries usually give out low level of androgen.
-Taking oral contraceptive pills can control high level of androgen.
+These cause the growth of bacteria, which leads to acne.
+Excessive production of androgen makes the skin to produce more sebum.
+Your adrenal glands and ovaries usually give out a low level of androgen.
+Taking oral contraceptive pills can control a high level of androgen.

 - Hormonal birth control methods may treat all types of acne such as whiteheads, inflammatory acne, and blackheads.